 Any two courses offered by the Department of Art and Archaeology.

 A total of 10 courses in the Department of Art and Archaeology, including ART 400 (Junior Seminar) and two seminars at the 400- or 500-level.
-Students must also take at least one course in each of the following three areas: Group 1 (ancient), Group 2 (medieval/early modern), and Group 3 (modern/contemporary).
+Students must also take at least one course in five of the following six distribution areas: East Asia; ancient Mediterranean; medieval/early Islamic; Renaissance/Baroque/late Islamic; African/Pre-Columbian; and modern/contemporary (19th century to the present).
 In choosing courses to satisfy the distribution requirement, students are encouraged to explore a range of media (e.g., architecture, painting, sculpture, photography, film).
 Thematic courses as well as courses spanning more than one area will be allocated to a distribution area on a case-by-case basis.
 ART 100, ART 101, ART 400, and ART 401 count as departmentals but not as distribution courses.

 Cognates.
 No more than two cognate courses taken in other departments (including the Program in Visual Arts) may be counted toward the 10 departmentals.
 This includes summer courses.
 Students participating in the Study Abroad Program may be allowed to count more than two courses taken overseas as departmentals.
 All cognate courses must be approved prior to enrollment by the departmental representative based on the submission of a syllabus and course description.
 Courses cross-listed with the Department of Art and Archaeology automatically count as departmentals.